Menculik Miyabi: Plot

-Later that day Jessica comes to Kevin's home, asking to use his internet connection to send an email.
-Kevin assists her, and after almost sharing a kiss Jessica invites him to see a movie with her.
-This date, however, is interrupted when Mie Yao Bie arrives, calls for Kevin, and gives him an enthusiastic hug upon finding him.
-Jessica declares Kevin to be the same as all other men and leaves him alone in the theatre.
-The following day, when Kevin tries to give her flowers to make amends, Mike steals his flowers and gives them to Jessica.
+Later, Jessica visits Kevin's house to use his internet connection.
+Kevin helps her, and after nearly kissing, Jessica invites him to a film.
+Their date is interrupted when Mie Yao Bie arrives and enthusiastically hugs Kevin.
+Jessica concludes that Kevin is no different from other men and leaves the cinema.
+The following day, Mike steals the flowers Kevin intends to give Jessica as an apology and presents them to her himself.

-Before the party Kevin discovers that Aan has been hiding Mie Yao Bie's passport and, after fighting with Aan, gives it back to her.
-Aan thereafter decides to go to the party on his own but is humiliated, forced to drink alcohol while dressed only in his boxers.
-Kevin, having decided to stand up for himself and win Jessica's love, arrives with Bimo and beats Mike in a fight.
-Mike states that Kevin had still lost their bet, as he had not brought any girls with him.
-Mie Yao Bie then arrives with her Taiwanese friends and kisses each of the trio on the cheek.
-Enraged, Mike departs.
+Before the birthday party, Kevin discovers that Aan has been hiding Mie Yao Bie's passport.
+After confronting Aan, he returns it to her.
+Aan attends the party alone but is humiliated and forced to drink alcohol wearing only his boxers.
+Determined to stand up for himself and win Jessica's affection, Kevin arrives with Bimo and defeats Mike in a fight.
+Mike claims Kevin has still lost their bet because he brought no women.
+Mie Yao Bie then arrives with her Taiwanese friends and kisses each of the three boys on the cheek, enraging Mike, who leaves.

-Jessica, after hearing the whole story, forgives Kevin; they begin dating and share a kiss.
-Some days later, Miyabi arrives in Jakarta and – owing to a mishap with apartment numbers – delivers the prize to Bimo.
-Bimo, however, is unaware that she is Miyabi and treats her as a courier.
+After hearing the full story, Jessica forgives Kevin.
+They begin dating and kiss.
+Several days later, Miyabi arrives in Jakarta but, due to a mistake with apartment numbers, delivers the prize to Bimo.
+Unaware of her identity, Bimo treats Miyabi as a courier.